PengJie98/CMII/README.md

 #### Datasets

-The datasets are located in `data` folder.
+The datasets you can download [here](https://drive.google.com/drive/folders/1bz5FIeYPW8lWukl5Iltks5WXuo81gpAr?usp=drive_link).

 If you want to obtain a complete set of entity images, please use the image crawling code we provided:`./utils/crawl.py`.